hakdogan/JakartaEE-CDI-2.0-Spec/qualifiers/README.md

 # Qualifiers

 A `CDI qualifier` is an annotation to indicate the kind of a bean the class is.
 It uses to determine to CDI which bean implementation should be used at an injection point when multiple implementations exist.
-To demonstrate this behavior, this repository contains a VAT calculation example.
+To demonstrate this behavior, this example contains a VAT calculation example.

 ```shell script
 curl -XPOST -H "Content-Type: application/json" http://localhost:9080/api/vat -d '{